Westfield World Trade Center: Current mall (2016–present)

+Redevelopment

 The Oculus has roughly 365000 sqft of retail space.
 Although the new mall is only spread over roughly one-half of the original mall's footprint (due to the new space required for the below-ground National September 11 Memorial & Museum), the mall is double-level, whereas the original mall was a single level.
 3 and 4 World Trade Center currently house three and four aboveground levels, respectively.
 2 World Trade Center is planned to contain three additional levels.
 The World Trade Center station's head house, the Oculus, also houses a large amount of retail space.

 According to developer Larry Silverstein, whose firm Silverstein Properties was replaced by Westfield Corporation as the developer:

 The design we have developed with the Port Authority calls for not only rebuilding the retail space that was lost on 9/11, but going above and beyond what was there before.
 We want to create a real destination for visitors and shoppers, a center that will share many of the attributes of the city's great retail hubs.

 Construction on the One World Trade Center portion of the mall began in 2007.
 In February 2012, Westfield Corporation entered an agreement with the Port Authority, which owns the rest of the World Trade Center site, to jointly own and manage the mall.
 At the same time, Westfield began marketing space in the mall and opened a leasing office in 7 World Trade Center.
 In December 2013, the Port Authority sold its remaining stake in the retail development to Westfield.
 This also brings retail at the World Trade Center to Westfield's complete control.
 The mall was 80% leased as of June 2014.
 The mall's 125 retail spaces were fully leased by October 2015.

 The mall opened on August 16, 2016, with a concert headlined by John Legend and Leslie Odom Jr., the opening of a food court and stores such as Pandora and Apple.
 In total, there were about 60 stores in the mall when it opened.
 By 2017, there were 82 stores within the mall, although much of the mall's space had not been leased.
 Some tenants were also moving out, and the Port Authority was also rebuilding nine storefronts in front of the PATH station's entrance.
 These nine storefronts, which were considered prime retail space, were not available because that location had been the site of the former entrance to the temporary PATH station.